 - Dr. Tregel Cockburn, Assistant Dean and Associate Professor

-- Dr. Mary Aller, Online Program Head and Professor
+- Dr. Kiana Adkisson-Selby, Assistant Professor and Online Program Head (Interim)

 - Ms. Diane Schrenzel, LVT - Instructor/Trainer

 - Ms. Dawn Witter, LVT - Instructor/Trainer